anubhavpgit/anubhavpgit.github.io/content/current.md

 <span class="update-date-time"></span>

+###### September

+Authentic is going well.
+App is ready for launch.
+The fall semester starts at NYU, and the back-to-school season is upon us.
+My schedule is packed since I plan on graduating early by December.

+Here's a fun little hack that I built for the Authentic Office in Korea: blink all the lights in the office on a PR merge to celebrate a new feature shipment.
+So, we had these 'Sunset Lamps' that would change colours and create a nice ambience during our late-night coding sessions.
+They operated either manually using the physical switch or through their proprietary app.
+The actual challenge here was to figure out the exact set of commands used for each action.

+I installed a Bluetooth profile on the iOS device and used the packet logger on my Mac to track all the packets being sent out over a time frame of 10 seconds.
+Turns out some devices advertise UUIDs and manufacturer-specific data on a new connection.
+So, I spammed different light options in the app within ~10 seconds.
+On the packet logger, I added filters using the manufacturer-specific data and the time window to find a bunch of commands being sent out to one specific UUID.

+With Python + Bleak, I scanned for devices, matched the UUID, connected, and brute-forced until one command worked—the light turned off.
+Then GPT-4o helped me flip the hex command into the “ON” version.
+Success.

+The rest of it was simple:

+1. GitHub PR webhook calls → local Flask server via ngrok
+2. On a merged PR for a new feature, the lights blinked

+Some optimisations that I added later were a rotating cron job for tracking and keeping connected devices, reconnecting disconnected devices, using various blinking patterns and using other commands to change colours.
+The final touch was a Siri Shortcut on all our laptops that just did a GET call to the Flask server via ngrok tunnel.
+Anyone could yell: “Hey Siri, Authentic Party!” → instant disco mode.

+Fun times.

 ###### August

+The last week of August is all about helping friends pack, move, settle into new routines and preparing for the upcoming semester.

 August 16 marks one whole year of my life in the US.
 Feels happy, nostalgic and content; eudaimonic in ways, looking back at all that I have achieved so far, having made a whole year, alone as an adult in the US.
-Celebrated last year's independence day with a couple of friends from work and college playing paintball, eating out and watching patriotic movies.
-This year, on 15th August, spent the day roaming around in scorching 35 degrees in NY with friends, and sat down by the river to look at my tricolour on the Empire State and World Trade Center.
+Celebrated last year's Independence Day with a couple of friends from work and college, playing paintball, eating out and watching patriotic movies.
+This year, on 15th August, spent the day roaming around in scorching 35 degrees in NY with friends, and sat down by the river to look at my tricolour on the Empire State and World Trade Centre.
 Looking forward to another year.

 <figure style="justify-content: center; align-items: center; display: flex; flex-direction: column; gap: 10px;">
   <img alt='New York landscape' src="../assets/img/current/79.webp" style="max-width: 75%;">